Getting Started

 Importing Package

-After purchasing the package on Asset Store, you can import it into your project via Project Manager window.
-To see your Asset Store packages select Packages: My Assets in the Packages dropdown menu.
+After purchasing the package on Asset Store, you can import it into your project via the Package Manager window.
+To do so, select Packages: My Assets in the Packages dropdown menu, find Game Tables in the list and click Import.

-The entry point to the showcase is the Example/Example.unity scene.
-If you open this scene and run the play mode, you’ll see a simple top-down shooting game with blocking graphics.
-The key point is that all the essential gameplay parameters of this game are stored in spreadsheets.
-And there are two variants of game balance that may be easily applied to see changes in action.
+The entry point to the showcase is the Example scene located at the root of the example folder.
+If you open this scene and enter Play mode, you’ll be able to play a simple top-down shooting game with placeholder graphics.
+The key point of this example is that all the essential gameplay parameters are stored in spreadsheets.

 • Balance_Original_CSV imports from the CSV/Balance_Original.csv file